-By 1820, any climatic influence on the vegetation of Jo Daviess County by the Little Ice Age was ending and a new change was beginning to assert itself on the landscape-European settlement.
+By 1820, any climatic influence of the Little Ice Age on the vegetation of Jo Daviess County was ending and a new change was beginning to assert itself on the landscape-European settlement.
 Although Native Americans had made minor changes to the vegetation of the county for the past several thousand years, it was not until the arrival of European settlers that the historic clearing of prairies, forests, and wetlands occurred, completely altering the vegetation of the county and the Midwest in general.

 Prior to settlement of the Illinois Driftless Area in 1820, forests (including savanna and woodlands) covered about 74% of the area.
 Prairies made up about 22% of the land cover, and wetlands of all types occupied about 3.5% of the area.
 Today, only about 20% of the forests, about 3.5% of the prairie, and about 2.7% of the wetlands remain (Pepoon 1909a,b, 1910; Gleason 1910, 1923; Hartley 1966; White 1978; Rachuy 1994; Ruesink et al. 1998).

 In Jo Daviess County, the deciduous forests were heavily affected by early settlement.
 The extent of lead mining made wood, used for firing the smelting furnaces, too valuable to be used simply as a building material; thus, the Wisconsin pineries supplied most of the lumber needed.
-With limestone and dolomite being so common, many structures were built of native stone (Schockel 1916; Figure 43).
-The prairies fared much better up until the mining boom played out and agriculture replaced mining as the leading economic resource for the county.
-The 1860 land survey maps still showed large areas of prairie in the uplands away from Galena, with small farm fields interspersed.
-However, not long after this, these prairies were converted to either row crops or pastures.
-Where soils were either too dry or rocky to allow their conversion or too steep to allow access for grazing, a few large remnants of prairie persisted into the next century.
-Upland wetlands associated with springs and artesian upwellings, often used for human consumption or cooling perishable food stores, were extensively grazed by livestock.
+With limestone and dolomite being so common, many structures were built of native stone

-Figure 43 The George N. Townsend house located just south of Apple River Canyon State Park was built of local stone in 1856.
+Figure 44 The George N. Townsend house located just south of Apple River Canyon State Park was built of local stone in 1856.
 This is a good example of the use of local stone, which can be seen throughout Jo Daviess County.
 Photograph by Daryl Watson; used with permission.